kghunt/Basic_Watch/README.md

 Watchdog.sleep(400);
 Then the watch will not go to sleep until you uncomment it.

-Battery Life
+Battery Life:
 Sleep mode disabled: ~7-8 hours.
-Sleep mode enabled:  33 hours and counting.
+Sleep mode enabled:  33 hours and counting, I broke my screen during testing but I was up at over 50 hours with 40% battery remaining.

 UPDATES by wbphelps - 07/08/2018
 - general button logic cleanup: make button handling consistent, wakeup on all 3 buttons